Lipen/discrete-math-course/typst/hw4.typ

 Let $A$, $B$, $C$, $D$, $E$ denote "member world voted yes."

-+ *Majority support:* Encode "at least 3 of 5 voted yes" in CNF.
++ *Majority support:* The Council's charter requires majority support: encode "at least 3 of 5 voted yes" in CNF.
   Count the resulting clauses.

-+ *Qualified majority:* Encode "exactly 3 of 5 voted yes" in CNF.
++ *Opposition safeguard:* To prevent tyranny by dissenters, the Council imposes a stricter constraint: no *single world* may block a proposal.
+  Formalize and encode "at most 1 world votes no" in CNF.
-  Count the resulting clauses and compare to part (1).
+  Count the resulting clauses.
-  What pattern emerges?

-+ *Veto with override:* A proposal passes iff (at least 3 approve) AND (if Alderan votes no, all other 4 must vote yes).
++ *Alderan's veto with override:* Alderan (the elder civilization) holds conditional veto power: a proposal passes if (at least 3 approve) AND (Alderan either votes yes, OR dissents but all other 4 worlds unanimously consent).
-  Convert to CNF.
+  Formalize this composite constraint and convert to CNF.

++ *Efficient cardinality encoding:* The verification system struggles with clause explosion.
-+ *Optimization:* Propose a more compact encoding for "exactly 3 of 5" using auxiliary variables.
+  Design a more compact encoding for "at least 3 of 5 and at most 4 of 5" (allowing 3 or 4 approvals, but rejecting unanimous or near-unanimous votes) using auxiliary variables.
-  Count the clauses in your method and compare to the naive approach.
+  Count the clauses in your method and compare to naive encoding.
+  What trade-off emerges between encoding size and expressiveness?

 #pagebreak()